yashdhanore/blueberry-browser/README.md

   - Orchestrates a **single agent run**: tracks goal, turns, state and errors via a `ContextManager`.
   - Binds Stagehand to the **active page** (filters out `chrome://`, devtools, and internal topbar/sidebar pages).
   - Configures the Gemini CU model with a **system prompt** that:
-    - Keeps the agent focused on the user’s goal.
+    - Keeps the agent focused on the user's goal.
-    - uses a selector-based tools over raw coordinates.
+    - Prefers `act_instruction` tool (observe→act pattern) for natural language interactions.
+    - Falls back to selector-based tools (`click_selector`, `fill_selector`, etc.) when precise control is needed.
   - Records all actions and a final summary into the context, captures **before/after screenshots**, and emits high‑level events the UI can consume.

+- **`StagehandActExecutor` (main process, `src/main/agent/StagehandActExecutor.ts`)**
+  - Wraps Stagehand's `observe()` and `act()` APIs for deterministic, self-healing browser automation.
+  - Implements the **observe→act pattern**: first observes candidate actions for an instruction, then executes the chosen action deterministically (without additional LLM calls).
+  - Provides `actAfterObserve()` convenience method that combines both steps with automatic fallback to direct execution if observation fails.
+  - Normalizes return values into `ActResultSummary` for consistent logging and error handling.

 - **`ComputerUseActions` (main process, `src/main/agent/ComputerUseActions.ts`)**
   - Thin abstraction over the Stagehand **page** for low-level browser control and observation.